Search

 Configuration logic of DNS filtering

-What Is the Difference Between DNS Filtering and URL Filtering?
+What Are the Differences Between DNS Filtering and URL Filtering?

-Both DNS filtering and URL filtering belong to web filtering, but their control granularities and implementation modes are different.
+Both DNS filtering and URL filtering are types of web filtering, but their control granularities and implementation modes are different.

 Table 1-1 Comparison between DNS filtering and URL filtering